DistrictDataLabs/yellowbrick/docs/README.md

 Yellowbrick uses [Sphinx](http://www.sphinx-doc.org/en/master/index.html) to build our documentation.
 The advantages of using Sphinx are many; we can more directly link to the documentation and source code of other projects like Matplotlib and scikit-learn using [intersphinx](http://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html).
 In addition, docstrings used to describe Yellowbrick visualizers can be automatically included when the documentation is built via [autodoc](http://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html#sphinx.ext.autodoc).

-To take advantage of these features, our documentation must written in reStructuredText or rst. reStructuredText is similar to markdown, but not identical, and does take some getting used to.
+To take advantage of these features, our documentation must be written in reStructuredText (or "rst"). reStructuredText is similar to markdown, but not identical, and does take some getting used to.
 For instance, styling for things like codeblocks, external hyperlinks, internal cross references, notes, and fixed-width text are all unique in rst.

 If you would like to contribute to our documentation and do not have prior experience with rst, we recommend you make use of these resources: